Aenigmatorhynchus: Discovery and naming

 The Aenigmatorhynchus holotype specimen, SMF-ME 11857, was discovered in 2022 in the well-known Messel Pit fossil site near Darmstadt, Germany, representing outcrops of the Messel Formation.
 The specimen consists of a complete and articulated—albeit isolated—skull, preserved in dorsal/ventral view as a part and counterpart.
 An additional specimen of this species is housed in the personal collection of Dr. Burkhard Pohl.
 It comprises a skull and neck preserved in lateral view, also on a slab and counterslab.
 Since it is part of a private collection, little research can be done and scientifically published on it.

+Speculative life restoration of A. rarus eating a freshwater snail (Viviparus sp.)